pocketchange/pocketchange-ios-sdk/README.md

 Prerequisites: [Xcode][1].

-**After you finish testing please submit your .ipa file to your iOS representative for QA with test mode enabled.**
+**After you finish testing please submit your .ipa file to your iOS representative for QA with test mode enabled.
+You DO NOT need to add our UDID to your app's provisioning profile**

 ## Step 1: Obtain an API Key for Your Application